Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

 To further distinguish the effects of polarisation and spatial vortex distribution on circulation statistics, we perform the following numerical experiment.
 We recompute the circulation in the quantum turbulent flow, but before doing this, we randomise the sign of each vortex on each analysed two-dimensional cut while keeping its position fixed.
 By doing this, we get rid of the system polarisation, while maintaining the non-trivial spatial distribution of vortices.
 We refer to this system as \emph{disordered turbulence}.
 In our non-intermittent toy model, this setting would correspond to the unpolarised value $\beta = 0$, yielding the self-similar circulation scaling $\meann{|\Gamma|^p} \sim n^{p/2}$.
 In Fig.~\ref{fig:exponents}, we display the corresponding measured exponents of the disordered state $\lambdarand_p$ and $2\gammarand_p$ (red unfilled markers).
 Remarkably, even after suppressing vortex polarisation, $\lambdarand_p$ also presents intermittency deviations.
 In contrast, the scaling exponents $\gammarand_p$ satisfy the expected self-similar behaviour $2\gammarand_p \approx p$ (red solid line).

-The previous results suggest that the fluctuations of the spatial distribution of vortices are responsible for the intermittency of the system, while the non-trivial polarisation of vortices is the one that yields Kolmogorov scalings.
-One may therefore assume that the scaling exponents of the circulation are given by a composition of these two effects.
+The previous results suggest that the non-trivial polarisation of vortices, while being responsible for Kolmogorov scalings, has no major influence on the intermittency of the system.
+Furthermore, they indicate that the latter originates from fluctuations of the spatial distributions of vortices.
+From our above observations, one may therefore expect the scaling exponents of the circulation to be given by a composition of the polarisation and spatial distribution effects.
 That is, we may conjecture that the scaling exponents $\lambda_p$ and $\gamma_p$ are related by

 where $g$ is some yet unknown function.